 I think I might have coronavirus

 The best thing you can do to protect you and your family from COVID-19 at this time is to stay home and isolate yourself, get rest and stay hydrated.
 People who do not have symptoms generally should not be tested for COVID-19.
-If you need to be seen, we strongly encourage you to request an e-visit.
-You can request an e-visit by logging into your MyChart account.
+If you need to be seen, please call our COVID-19 Patient Care Line at 612-873-2922.
+You can also request an e-visit by logging into your MyChart account.
 If you do not have a MyChart account, you can sign up for one here, or call 612-873-5600.
-You can also call us at 612-873-6963 to schedule an appointment or reach our Nurse Telehealth line.

 If you are experiencing trouble breathing, please call our Nurse Telehealth line at 612-873-6963.
 If this is a life-threatening emergency, please call 911.